LLNL/RAJA/docs/sphinx/dev_guide/branch_development.rst

 .. figure:: git-workflow-gitflow2.png

    This figure shows typical interactions between key branches in the Gitflow workflow.
-Here, development starts after the v0.1.0 release.
-Then, a bug was found that needed to be made available to users.
-   A *hotfix* branch was made off of main and merged back to main after the issue was fixed.
-Release v0.1.1 was tagged and main was merged into develop.
-Work started on a topic/feature branch before the v0.1.1 releases and was merged into develop after the v0.1.1 release.
+Here, development is shown following the v0.1.0 release.
+While development was ongoing, a bug was found and a fix was needed to be made available to users.
+A *hotfix* branch was made off of main and merged back to main after the issue was addressed.
+Release v0.1.1 was tagged and main was merged into develop so that it would not recur.
+Work started on a feature branch before the v0.1.1 release and was merged into develop after the v0.1.1 release.
 Then, a release candidate branch was made from develop.
-Some release finalization changes were made on it, it was merged into main, and the v0.2.0 release was tagged.
+   The release was finalized on that branch after which it was merged into main, and the v0.2.0 release was tagged.
+Finally, main was merged into develop.
-   Finally, main was merged into develop so the changes made for the release would be integrated into subsequent development.